danya/react-local/README.md

 > - almost no effect for transfer JavaScript size/time;
 > - very good improvements of parse, compile and execution size/time.

-When using React, a lot of extra code is created.
-See [Dan Abramov's tweets](https://twitter.com/dan_abramov/status/841266032576724992) to find more about it.
+When using React, a lot of extra code is created because React uses `React.createElement` pragma for JSX and it (and other imports) cannot be well mangled ([see below](#explanation) why).
+It is not good for your app for JS execution time and therefore for speed of your application.

 There is almost no size effect of `react-local` for transfer size of JS if you use gzip or brotli because they usually work fairly well for repeated strings.